tsuru/tsuru/docs/build.rst

     $ sudo apt-get update
     $ sudo apt-get install tsuru-server

-Then you will need to edit the file ``/etc/default/tsuru-server`` and enable the API and the colletor:
+Then you will need to edit the file ``/etc/default/tsuru-server`` and enable the API and the collector:

 .. highlight:: bash